Shashi1a/course3_project/README.md

     - README.md: Read me file
     - UCI HAR Dataset: Folder with all the data
-    - codeBook.md : Explains all the steps taken to prepare two new tidy datasets tidydataset1.txt and tidydataset2.txt
+    - codeBook.md : Explains all the steps taken to prepare tidydataset2.txt
-    - tidydataset1.txt: The data set that has mean and standard deviation of all the subjects as well as the labelled activities.
-    - tidydataset2.txt: The dataset that has only mean value of all the observables and activity  for all the subjects.
+    - tidydataset2.txt: The dataset that has only averaged value of all the observables for each activity  for each subjects.
     - run_analysis.R: The r script that does all the preprocessing required to prepare two tidy datasets from the raw data stored in train and test folder.

 Script run_analysis.R performs the task of cleaning the data.